 BMP Status Activities in current reporting period Measurable goal Department / Person Responsible Due Date completed or projected completion date Additional details 6.5 Evaluate additional measures for discharges to impaired waters Please refer to BMP 6.13, 6.14 and 6.15 for additional detail.
-6.5 Evaluate additional measures for discharges to impaired waters 6.6 Track projects that disconnect DCIA Ongoing, Complete for 2023 6.6 Track DCIA coverage.
+6.5 Evaluate additional measures for discharges to impaired waters 6.6 Track projects that disconnect DCIA Ongoing, Complete for 2024 6.6 Track DCIA coverage.
 The Town will track the DCIA coverage on a separate spreadsheet as land development projects are approved and Certificates of Occupancy are issued.
 The Town did not identify any significant disconnection projects in the past 6 years.
 Track the disconnected DCIA acreage, identifying DCIA credit eligible sites constructed within the preceding 5 years.
-Town Engineer 07/01/17 07/01/17 6.7 Implement infrastructure repair/rehab program Ongoing, Complete for 2023 6.7 Implement infrastructure repair/ rehab program.
+Town Engineer 07/01/17 07/01/17 6.7 Implement infrastructure repair/rehab program Ongoing, Complete for 2024 6.7 Implement infrastructure repair/ rehab program.
 The Town has a list of projects and reviews them periodically, adding projects or reprioritizing them.
 The Town will continue this list.
 Prepare draft internal policy on MS4 infrastructure repair, rehabilitation, and retrofits.
 Town Engineer 07/01/21 07/01/17 6.8 Develop/implement plan to identify/prioritize retrofit projects Complete 6.8 Implement plans based upon data from previous MS4 permit.
 The work conducted under the previous MS4 permit did not indicate any problems with the Town's MS4 infrastructure that required retrofit.
 Identify required repairs based on data from previous permit and prepare inventory.
 Make repairs as funding becomes available.
-Town Engineer 07/01/20 07/01/17 6.9 Implement retrofit projects to disconnect 2% of DCIA Not started 6.9 Implement retrofit projects to disconnect 2% of DCIA.
-The Town has not identified any opportunities for DCIA disconnection.
-The Town will continue to look for Disconnect 2% of the Town's DCIA.
+Town Engineer 07/01/20 07/01/17 6.9 Implement retrofit projects to disconnect 2% of DCIA Ongoing, Complete for 2024 6.9 Implement retrofit projects to disconnect 2% of DCIA.
+In 2021 a project at 2300 Reservoir Ave disconnected approximately 17 acres of impervious coverage, resulting in approximately disconnect of Disconnect 2% of the Town's DCIA.
 Town Engineer 07/01/22 Projected: 12/31/24